Diarmait Mac Murchada: Church builder

 He sponsored convents (nunneries) at Dublin (St Mary's, 1146), and around 1151 two more at Aghade, County Carlow and at Kilculliheen near Waterford city.
 The abbey of St. Mary Del Hogge in Dublin was named after the Hoggen Green or Haugr meaning gravesite in old Norse.
 This site later became 'College Green' after the Reformation and the establishment of Trinity College.
 It's said that in the late 1600s that Viking graves were still to be seen at Hoggen Green.

 He also sponsored the successful career of churchman St Lawrence O'Toole (Lorcán Ua Tuathail).
-He married O'Toole's half-sister Mor in 1153 and presided at the synod of Clane in 1161 when O'Toole was installed as archbishop of Dublin.
+He married O'Toole's half-sister Mór in 1153 and presided at the synod of Clane in 1161 when O'Toole was installed as archbishop of Dublin.

 Exile and return

 In 1166, Ireland's High King and Mac Murchada's main ally Muirchertach Ua Lochlainn had fallen, and a large coalition led by Tigernán Ua Ruairc (Mac Murchada's arch enemy) marched on Leinster.
 The new High King Ruaidrí Ua Conchobair deposed Mac Murchada from the throne of Leinster.
 Mac Murchada fled to Wales and from there to England and France seeking the support of Henry II of England in the recruitment of soldiers to reclaim his kingship.
 Henry authorised Diarmait to seek help from the soldiers and mercenaries in his kingdom.
 Those who agreed to help included Richard de Clare and half-brothers Robert FitzStephen and Maurice FitzGerald.
 Robert was accompanied by his half-nephew Robert de Barry.
 Strongbow was offered Diarmait's daughter Aoife in marriage and promised the kingship of Leinster on Diarmait's death.
 Robert and Maurice were promised lands in Wexford and elsewhere for their services.

 On returning to Wales, Robert FitzStephen helped him organise a mercenary army of English and Welsh soldiers.
 Landing at Bannow Bay, they laid siege to Wexford which fell in May 1169.
 After a period of inactivity, they went on to raid the Kingdom of Ossory.
 They then launched raids in the territories of the Uí Tuathail, the Uí Broin, and Uí Conchobhair Failghe.
 Mac Murchada gambled that King Ruaidrí would not hurt the Leinster hostages which he had, which included Mac Murchada's son, Conchobar Mac Murchada.
 Although he had been distracted by disturbances elsewhere in the kingdom, King Ruaidrí could no longer ignore this powerful force.